Animadversio/Animadversio.github.io/_academic_notes/Notes-on-Algorithms for Non-Negative-Matrix-Factorization.md

 ## Remark
-There are multiple interperatations of NMF, they are mathematically equivalent
+There are multiple interpretations of NMF, they are mathematically equivalent

 * K-means
 * Sparse coding